How To Create A Simple App Using Android Studio

 Gradle files

-folder is not expanded, click the triangle to expand it.
+When you first create an app project, the Project > Android pane appears with the Gradle Scripts folder expanded as shown below.
+If the Gradle Scripts folder is not expanded, click the triangle to expand it.
 This folder contains all the files needed by the build system.

-This file also includes a list of dependencies, which are libraries required by the code—such as the AppCompat
+This file also includes a list of dependencies, which are libraries required by the code—such as the AppCompat library for supporting a wide range of Android versions.

 App code